Zhermit09/DD2443/LAB1/REPORT.md

 #### What results do you expect?:

-Since there is no synchronisation we expect the reads to override each other alot.
+Since there is no synchronisation we expect the threads to override each other alot.
 Since the treads have similar speed we can assume they will run somewhat interlaced so they should be able to count to at least a million, likely a bit more.